orange-buffalo/hoopoe-profiler/docs/README.md

 ## Why?
 Quick answer is that we did not find any java profiler with reasonable price, active development / support and human-friendly profiling results delivery.
-Check our [User Guide](https://orange-buffalo.github.io/hoopoe-profiler/user-guide/home/) for more explanations.
+Check our [User Guide](https://orange-buffalo.github.io/hoopoe-profiler/user-guide/why-another-profiler/) for more explanations.

 ## What exactly is hoopoe?
-Hoopoe is a java agent deployed to JVM of profiled application.
-It instruments the code to trace its execution.
+Hoopoe is a java agent.
+It instruments the code to trace the execution.
 It supports plugins and extensions.
 Out-of-the-box we have a plugin to track SQL queries and extension to provide Web-UI.
  Hoopoe is not a standalone application.
 Every profiled java process will bring new hoopoe instance up.